Link Delay Estimation via Expander Graphs: Routing Matrix and Bipartite Graph

 \section{Routing Matrix and Bipartite Graph}

-In this section we show that the routing matrix of any network can be represented as a {\em bi-adjacency matrix} of a suitably defined {\em bipartite} graph.
-This will help connect the problem of network identifiability with {\em expander graphs}, a special subset of bipartite graphs.
-Throughout this manuscript, boundary nodes are depicted as solid circles while intermediate nodes are presented using dashed circles.
-The network in Figure \ref{F:2-2_example} is used to illustrate the subsequent definitions.
+As is customary, a network consisting of bidirectional links connecting transmitters, switches, and receivers can be modeled as an undirected graph $N(V,E)$, where $V$ ($E$) is the set of vertices (edges).
+Throughout the manuscript, boundary nodes are depicted as solid circles, while intermediate nodes are presented using dashed circles.
+We use network depicted in Figure \ref{F:2-2_example}-(a) to illustrate the subsequent definitions.

-\begin{definition} A bipartite graph is one whose vertices can be divided into two disjoint sets $X$ and $Y$ such that every edge connects a vertex in $X$ to one in $Y$ \cite{clark1991flg}. \end{definition}

-A bipartite graph is usually represented as a triple $G(X,Y,H)$ where $H\subset X\times Y$ is a set with paired elements from $X, Y$.
-The vertex sets $X$ and $Y$ are called left and right sides of the graph, respectively.
-A bipartite graph $G(X,Y,H)$ can be represented by it's {\em bi-adjacency} matrix $A=[a_{ij}]$, where $a_{ij}=1$ if node $i \,\in\, X $ is connected to node $j \, \in \,Y$, and is zero otherwise, i.e.,
+A bipartite graph is one whose vertices can be divided into two disjoint sets, $X$ and $Y$, so that every edge connects a vertex in $X$ to one in $Y$ \cite{clark1991flg}.
+It is usually represented as a triple $G(X,Y,H)$, where $H\subset X\times Y$ is a set with paired elements from $X$ and $Y$.
+The vertex sets $X$ and $Y$ are the left and right sides of the graph, respectively.
+A bipartite graph $G(X,Y,H)$ can be represented by its {\em bi-adjacency} matrix $\mathbf{A}=[a_{ij}]$, where $a_{ij}=1$ if node $i \,\in\, Y $ is connected to node $j \, \in \,X$, and is zero otherwise.
+By definition, the elements in a row of a bi-adjacency matrix $\mathbf{A}$ correspond to $Y$ (right-hand side of the graph) and elements of columns correspond to $X$ (left-hand side of the graph).
+This convention is used throughout the paper.

-Assume that a given network $N(V,E)$ has a total of $n$ links (i.e., $n=|E|$), $\mathcal{R}$ is the (chosen) set of paths between the boundary nodes of the network and $r = | \mathcal{R}|$.
-Let $\mathbf{R}_{r\times n}$ denote the routing matrix, where there exists an isomorphism between the set $\mathcal{R}$ and the corresponding routing matrix $\mathbf{R}$.
-For example, for the network in Figure \ref{F:2-2_example}, suppose the following routing matrix is given:
+Assume that a given network $N(V,E)$ has a total of $n$ links (i.e., $n=|E|$), and $\mathcal{R}$ is the (given) set of paths between the boundary nodes of the network and $r = |\mathcal{R}|$.
+Let $\mathbf{R}_{r\times n}$ denote the routing matrix corresponding to the set $\mathcal{R}$.
+For example, for the 1-identifiable network in Figure \ref{F:2-2_example}-(a), suppose the following routing matrix is given:

 which is equivalent to the following set of paths $\mathcal{R}$: